-Fear, obligation, and guilt) is one of the most popular topics among people with someone in their life who has borderline or narcissistic personality disorder.
+Fear, obligation, and guilt (FOG) is one of the most popular topics among people with someone in their life who has borderline or narcissistic personality disorder.
 Here is what I said about it in the Stop Walking on Eggshells Workbook (New Harbinger, 2002).
 This is part two of a two-part series.
 FOG was proposed by Susan Forward in her book Emotional Blackmail.
 It's a very good book and I urge you to get it!

 In a notebook, make a list of people in your life who try to engage you in emotional blackmail.
 Use your feelings as a guide: if it feels like blackmail, it probably is.
 Think about some situations in life in which emotional blackmailers play with your sense of fear, obligation, or guilt to manipulate you.
 What is it that they want from you, and how do they usually try to get it?
 Write down an example or two in your notebook.
 Try to recall who said what, how you felt, and what you told yourself when you capitulated.